-Women are encouraged to think about feeding their baby from very early in their pregnancy.
+We encourage you to think about feeding your baby from very early in your pregnancy.

 Breastfeeding is something that both you and your baby need to learn and sometimes you will need support to get it right.
 Here we offer a range of tips and advice to get you over some of the initial hurdlesLearn more

 Most women can breastfeed but some women may have to overcome obstacles to breastfeed successfully.
 Generally with early help and support many issues can be solved before they become too serious.Learn more